JeffTheK/Aristo-Framework/README.md

 ### Issues?

-If you have any issues regarding the source code of this framework, as well as any errors you have encountered, please contact me at
+If you have any issues regarding the source code of this framework, as well as any errors you have encountered, please create a issue

-    Xmpp: toxic-ig@exploit.im
-    Email: toxicnull@gmail.com
-    Instagram: @_t0x1c
-    Twitter: @toxicnull
-    Kik: toxicnull
-    Discord: #9073